 As seen in this photograph below, George Holmes sells Sligo’s Merville Ice cream wafers to children, in the yard in front of Riverside Cold Store.
 The houses seen opposite are the row of four St Annes Terrace houses that face onto Riverside beside St Asicus Terrace.
 This section where the van is parked is now the walkway next to the Riverside hotel that leads onto the John Fallon pedestrian footbridge.

 Photo of the Riverside Mill cog wheel that Alfie Carroll restored.

 Frank Carroll explains, “this photo is of the waterwheel drive axle projecting into the old brewery building.
 When Alfie Carroll bought the building in the late 40’s he resurrected the water wheel to provide electricity for Riverside Cold Store.”

 What a great accomplishment, by Alfie Carroll, to restore the old mill wheel, I’d love to have seen it in operation back in the day.
 The old black and white photo really captures how nice and quaint the old building was, although in the latter years it was looking more neglected.
 It is disappointing that the original old main stone building couldn’t have been saved and converted when the new riverside development was being built in the late 1990’s.
-When you see how the old Lough Gill brewery building on Kempten Parade, off Bridge street, was renovated into the Velvet Nightclub and lately the HMV sound garden music venue, while the original stone structure and outer facade of the building has been preserved.
+When you see how the old Lough Gill brewery building on Kempten Parade, off Bridge-street, was renovated into the Velvet Nightclub and lately the Anderson Restaurant, while the original stone structure and outer facade of the building have been preserved.

-Do you remember the old distillery building on Riverside?
-We’d love to hear from you, if you have any memories or history of this building.
+Do you remember the old distillery building in Riverside?
+We’d love to hear from you if you have any memories or history of this building.